KastelApp/backend/ReadMe.md

 - [x] A Snowflake ID System
 - [x] Rewrite to TS
     - I want to rewrite the backend to TS, This will make it easier to maintain and add new features
+- [ ] Fix Typings
+    - I want to fix the typings, This will make it easier to maintain and add new features (They are garbage right now)
 - [ ] Different ways to login besides a password
     - I want Users to pick how they login, Allowing them to remove their password and login with other sites, Below are some Ideas
       - [ ] SMS Login